blchelle/blchelle/README.md

 </br>

 #### What I've Developed With in Past Internships
 **Internship/Co-op Position:** [Willowglen Systems](https://willowglensystems.com), I have professional experience as a software developer working on mission-critical SCADA systems for the Metro-Rail Industry.
 More specifically, I worked on [PROXICOM](https://willowglensystems.com/market-solutions/transportation/proxicom/), a Metro-Rail track worker safety system that will be used to save countless lives.
+I also had the chance to work on [SCADACOM](https://willowglensystems.com/market-solutions/transportation/scadacom/) which is one of the companies flagship products for integrated control systems.

 [<img align="left" alt="C++" width="32px" src="https://user-images.githubusercontent.com/39068407/98450891-de1a1c80-20fd-11eb-9903-00dbdee99dc7.png" />](https://www.cplusplus.com/)
 [<img align="left" alt="Javascript" width="32px" src="https://user-images.githubusercontent.com/39068407/98450957-9942b580-20fe-11eb-9387-823c8641cf4f.png" />](https://developer.mozilla.org/en-US/docs/Web/JavaScript)